Don't fall prey to rumours about discontinuation of schemes: Delhi govt to citizens | Law-Order

 - India

-A statement issued by the Planning Department said ''speculations and rumours are being spread by notorious elements with vested interests in Delhi'' that ''welfare schemes and subsidies given by the Government of National Capital Territory of Delhi will be stopped''.
+A statement issued by the Planning Department said ''speculations and rumours are being spread by notorious elements with vested interests in Delhi'' that welfare schemes and subsidies will be stopped.

 ''Even as the law takes its own course in the process of criminal investigation, it merits clarification that administration of schemes and governance are never specific to individuals and shall continue in normal course, as in the past,'' it read.